temoto-telerobotics/temoto-telerobotics.github.io/src_tutorials/using_the_component_manager.rst

 * **method** allows to define different alternatives for achieving the same pipe functionality
 * **segment** describes what kind of component should be used for a particular pipe method

-.. note:: The order of the segments in `pipes.yaml` file matters.
+.. important:: The order of the segments in `pipes.yaml` file matters.
 That's how the pipe will be assembled

 2) Set up the Component Manager Interface
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~